 Categories

 • Operation while impaired – blood alcohol concentration (80 plus)

-The accused is scheduled to appear at the Ontario Court of Justice in Orangeville on January 16, 2025, to answer to the charges.
-The driver’s licence was also suspended for 90 days, and the vehicle impounded for seven.
+The three accused are scheduled to attend the Ontario Court of Justice in Orangeville on March 13, 2025, to answer to their charges.
+The driver’s licences were also suspended for 90 days, and the vehicles impounded for seven.

+Categories